loopy3025/js_app_block/README.md

 - [ ] Programatically create a block for the react app to appear in - just one app for now
 - [ ] Add an admin setting for the context under which the App appears (Content Type, View Display, Paths, etc) - *NOTE: is this even necessary if we use a block?*
 - [ ] Add logic to allow for the inclusion of multiple apps, each with the settings above (block, javascript file, context. etc.) *Can we do this by adding a URL field to a custom block type instead of forcing users to utilize the admin page for this?*
+- [ ] Add a separate admin page for uploading javascript files to a specific files folder. *Can we use the private folder for this?*
 - [ ] Add logic for allowing the user to use different versions of react, including remote versions?

 ## Basic Usage